 Review BPP tax issues for equipment, furniture, fixtures, and inventory.

-A commercial property tax protest is a formal challenge to the appraisal district’s value or appraisal treatment of a commercial property.
+A commercial property tax protest is a formal challenge to the appraisal district's value or appraisal treatment of a commercial property in Texas.
 It may focus on market value, unequal appraisal, property condition, income issues, or incorrect property details.
+In Texas, protests are filed with the local county appraisal district (HCAD, DCAD, BCAD, TCAD, etc.) before the May 15 deadline or 30 days after notice, whichever is later.

 In many cases, the deadline is May 15 or 30 days after the appraisal district delivers the notice of appraised value, whichever is later.
-Commercial owners should verify the deadline on the appraisal notice.
+Commercial owners should verify the deadline on the appraisal notice and not wait until the final days to file.

 It depends on the property and dispute.
-A consultant may assist with valuation and protest preparation, while an attorney may be better suited for complex legal issues, appeal strategy, litigation, or high-value disputes.
+A consultant may assist with valuation and protest preparation, while an attorney may be better suited for complex legal issues, appeal strategy, arbitration, litigation, or high-value disputes.
+PropertyTaxes.Law is led by a dual-licensed attorney and property tax consultant — giving commercial clients both capabilities under one engagement.

-PropertyTaxes.Law helps commercial property owners review assessments, prepare evidence, evaluate protest strategy, and consider appeal options when the appraisal district’s value is unsupported.
+PropertyTaxes.Law helps commercial property owners across Texas review assessments, prepare evidence, evaluate protest strategy, and pursue appeal options when the appraisal district's value is unsupported.
+No upfront cost — we work on a contingency basis.